google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

   <img  class="g-wide--2 g-wide--last g-medium--half g--last" src="images/narrowsite.png" alt="" style="max-width: 100%;">
 </div>

-You will notice that the page looks terrible right now.
-That is intentional.
+You will notice that the page looks terrible right now; this is intentional.
-Content is the most important aspect of any site and we needed to make sure we have a good solid information architecture and density.
-This guide has given us an excellent base to build upon, but we will get to a good position quickly in our next guide.
+Content is the most important aspect of any site and we needed to make sure we had a good solid information architecture and density.
+This guide has given us an excellent base to build upon.
+We will style our content in the next guide.

 {% include modules/nextarticle.liquid %}